Elliott Kastner: Jerry Gershwin

+In the late 1960s Kastner wanted rock star Jim Morrison to play Billy the Kid in a movie adaption of Michael McClure's The Beard.

-Kastner also partnered up with noted producers Alan Ladd, Jr. and Jay Kanter and together they produced the films Villain (1971), The Nightcomers (1972), Zee and Co.
-(1972) and Fear Is the Key (1972).
+Kastner also partnered up with noted producers Alan Ladd, Jr. and Jay Kanter and together they produced the films The Walking Stick, The Severed Head, Tam Lin, Villain (1971), The Nightcomers (1972) (directed by Michael Winner, with Marlon Brando), X Y & Zee (1972) (with Burton's then-wife Elizabeth Taylor) and Fear Is the Key (1972) (from a novel by Alistair MacLean).

-Kastner is also famous for his film adaptations of three Raymond Chandler's novels based on the exploits of one of Chandler's most famous creations, Philip Marlowe: The Long Goodbye (1973), Farewell, My Lovely (1975) and The Big Sleep (1978) the latter two both starring Robert Mitchum as Marlowe.
+Kastner is also famous for his film adaptations of three Raymond Chandler's novels based on the exploits of one of Chandler's most famous creations, Philip Marlowe: The Long Goodbye (1973), Farewell, My Lovely (1975) and The Big Sleep (1978).
+The first starred Elliot Gould and was directed by Robert Altman, with finance from United Artists.
+The latter two both starred Robert Mitchum as Marlowe and were financed by Lew Grade's ITC; The Big Sleep was shot in Britain under the direction of Michael Winner.

-In 1976 Kastner produced The Missouri Breaks starring Marlon Brando and Jack Nicholson.
+As part of the ITC deal, Kastner produced Dogpound Shuffle.

+Kastner admired Altman's work on The Long Goodbye and wanted to collaborate with him in a production of 92 in the Shade by Tom McGuane, however the two men had a disagreement and the film was directed by McGuane himself.
+It was one of three McGuane projects produced by Kastner, the others being Ranchlo Deluxe and The Missouri Breaks.
+The latter starred Marlon Brando and Jack Nicholson.
 Kastner famously got each star to commit by lying and telling them the other one had already signed.

+Around this time he also produced A Little Night Music which was a huge flop.

 In a 1977 article Mario Puzo wrote about the Cannes Film Festival said that a group of producers regarded Kastner as "the greatest genius in the movie business... [he] has put together very big films, nearly all of which are flops.
 And yet he can get the money and stars to produce any movie he decides to.
 He does it with a phone, irresistible charm, and shameless chutzpah."

-Alan Parker, who made Angel Heart with the producer, called him " an irascible gadfly in the film industry, having been involved with more films than Technicolor and outlived fifty studio heads and as many lawsuits.
-Many was the time I’ve seen him ‘work’ the tables in the Pinewood Studios restaurant on the way to the men's room.
-He usually stayed just long enough to blow his nose in your napkin, dispense some wickedly cynical aphorism about the movies and move on.
-There is an oft-told story that Marlon Brando finally said yes to doing Missouri Breaks because he could not face the prospect of Elliott Kastner, on his knees, crying in front of him one more time."

 Colleague Jay Kanter said Kastner's reputation in Hollywood was "Some good, some bad.
 He was relentless in pursuing what he wanted.
 I mean dogged in his pursuit."
 He added "If Elliott believed in some material, he'd never hesitate to put his own money into buying it and hiring writers to develop a screenplay.
 He was passionate about what he did, and he was a terrific salesman as well."

 His obituary in the Guardian stated that "Kastner was relentless in his pursuit of getting what he wanted.
 Mostly he wanted to entice well-known playwrights and novelists to write screenplays, or gain the rights of those works whose authors were no longer around to cajole."